-During the year, the Company has adopted the revised (revised 2015) and new financial reporting standards and accounting treatment guidance issued by the Federation of Accounting Professions which become effective for fiscal years beginning on or after 1 January 2016.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards, with most of the changes directed towards revision of wording and terminology, and provision of interpretations and accounting guidance to users of standards.
-The adoption of these financial reporting standards does not have any significant impact on the Company's financial statements.

-(b) Financial reporting standard that will become effective in the future

-During the current year, the Federation of Accounting Professions issued a number of the revised financial reporting standards and interpretations (revised 2016) and new accounting treatment guidance which is effective for fiscal years beginning on or after 1 January 2017.
+During the year, the Company has adopted the revised financial reporting standards and interpretations (revised 2016) and new accounting treatment guidance which are effective for fiscal years beginning on or after 1 January 2017.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision of wording and terminology, and provision of interpretations and accounting guidance to users of standards.
+The adoption of these financial reporting standards does not have any significant impact on the Company financial statements.

+(b) Financial reporting standards that will become effective in the future

+During the current year, the Federation of Accounting Professions issued a number of revised financial reporting standards and interpretations (revised 2017) which are effective for fiscal years beginning on or after 1 January 2018.
+These financial reporting standards were aimed at alignment with the corresponding International Flnancial Reporting Standards with most of the changes and clarifications directed towards disclosures in the notes to financial statements.

-The management of the Company believes that the revised and new financial reporting standards and interpretations and new accounting treatment guidance will not have any significant impact on the financial statements when they are initially applied.
+The management of the Company believes that the revised financial reporting standards will not have any significant impact on the financial statements when they are initially applied.